JJMugenyi/myndmap/README.md

 - **Personalized AI Assistance**: MyndMap uses advanced AI algorithms to adapt to each user's specific needs, providing tailored strategies and recommendations for improving focus and productivity.

 - **ADHD Assessment**: The application includes a comprehensive ADHD assessment based on the DSM-5 criteria.
-Users can complete the assessment to gauge the severity of their symptoms and receive personalized recommendations.
+Users can complete the assessment to gauge the severity of their struggles and receive personalised recommendations.

 - **Task Organization and Reminders**: MyndMap helps users organize their tasks and provides reminders to stay on track.
 It allows users to set priorities, deadlines, and track their progress.